 The Company's 2004 Equity Incentive Plan (the "2004 Plan") became effective upon the closing of the initial public offering on June 2, 2004.
 The 2004 Plan permits the grant of options to directors, officers, other employees, and consultants.
 In addition, the 2004 Plan permits the grant of stock bonuses, rights to purchase restricted stock, and other stock awards.
 The exercise price of options granted under the 2004 Plan cannot be less than 100 percent of the fair market value of the common stock on the date of grant and the maximum term of any option is ten years.
 Options granted under the 2004 Plan generally vest over a four-year period.
-At December 31, 2006, 2,218,699 shares of common stock were authorized for issuance under the 2004 Plan, which included the shares that remained eligible for grant under the Company's 1997 stock option plan (the "1997 Plan") at June 2, 2004.
-The 2004 Plan share reserve has been and may be increased by the number of shares that would have reverted to the 1997 Plan reserve after June 2, 2004.
+At December 31, 2007, 2,968,699 shares of common stock were authorized for issuance under the 2004 Plan.
+Upon the closing of the Company's initial public offering on June 2, 2004, all shares that remained eligible for grant under the Company's 1997 stock option plan (the "1997 Plan") were transferred to the 2004 Plan.
+The 2004 Plan share reserve also has been, and may be, increased by the number of shares that otherwise would have reverted to the 1997 Plan reserve after June 2, 2004.
 The 2004 Plan also includes an "evergreen" provision, which provides for automatic increases to the number of shares included in the share reserve in connection with each annual meeting of stockholders for a period of five years, which period began with the meeting in 2005.
-At December 31, 2006, there were 547,573 shares of common stock available for new grants under the 2004 Plan.
+At December 31, 2007, there were 889,883 shares of common stock available for new grants under the 2004 Plan.

 The 1997 Plan provided for the grant of incentive stock options and nonqualified stock options to employees, officers, directors, consultants and advisors of the Company.
 The exercise price of each option grant was set at the fair market value for the Company's common stock as determined by the Company's Board of Directors and each option's maximum term was ten years.
 Options granted under the 1997 Plan generally vest over a four-year period.
 The 1997 Plan permitted grants to certain employees allowing those employees to early exercise their options for restricted shares of the Company's common stock that were subject to the original vesting terms of the option.
 Restricted shares are generally subject to a repurchase option in favor of the Company that is exercisable upon termination of the continuous service of the optionee at an amount per share equal to the purchase price of the restricted shares.
-During the year ended
+During the year ended December 31, 2007, 16,124 restricted common shares with an aggregate intrinsic value of \$161,000 vested.
+There were no unvested restricted shares outstanding at December 31, 2007.